muety/telegram-bot-sdk/README.md

 ```

 ## Contribute
 Well, yes, we're just at the end.
 There are no more methods, yet.
-So again, **please help me finish this library**, since I don't have enough time to do it alone :-)
+So again, **please help me finish this library**, since I don't have enough time to do it alone and make this the first and only Node.js library for Telegram bots (see https://core.telegram.org/bots/samples) :-)